hardisj/erinsaudiocorner/content/english/loudspeakers/DIYSG_1099.md

 # Support / Donate

 If you like what you see here and want to help me keep it going, please consider donating via the PayPal Contribute button below.
-Donations help me pay for new items to test, hardware, miscellaneous items and costs of the site’s server space and bandwidth.
-All of which I pay out of pocket.
+Donations help me pay for new items to test, materials to build rigs to measure, a chicken sandwich, server space, etc. All of which I pay out of pocket.
 So, if you can help chip in a few bucks, know that it is very much appreciated and that the support means a lot to me.

 Alternatively, if you have a need to purchase anything through Amazon, please consider using my Amazon affiliate link below.
 It yields me a small commission at no additional cost to you and allows me to keep providing you with sweet data to make educated purchase decisions.